 Ice Climbing Ability

-When comparing the very similarly designed Mont Blancs and Nepal Evos, the Nepals shine in the lacing system, which securely holds the heel down, but the Mont Blancs fall short.
+When comparing the very similarly designed Mont Blancs and Nepal Cubes, the Nepals shine in the lacing system, which securely holds the heel down, but the Mont Blancs fall short.
 Seemingly to mimic the Nepals, they have a webbing lace loop on top of a metal lace catch, where the Nepal has a webbing loop above a metal lace lock.

 We found the Nepals to be the best boots for climbing vertical ice.
 The Scarpa Mont Blancs, since they also have a fully rigid sole, are not far behind.
 The Trango Alp and Cube GTX are three-season boots with 3/4 shanks and no toe welt, so they are not appropriate for vertical ice climbing.